equinor/fmu-ensemble/docs/usage.rst

    # the output should be something like
    #   <Ensemble reek_r001_iter0, 50 realizations>

-Change the path to your own if you do not want to try this particular ensemble.
+You name your ensemble in the first argument.
+This name is used when you combine the ensemble with other ensembles into an ``EnsembleSet``.
+The path is where on the filesystem your realizations root are.
+The realization root is also called RUNPATH in ERT terminology, and is where you have the ``STATUS`` file among others.

-Pay attention to the wildcard path. ``iter-3`` is fixed here, and you cannot use ``iter-*`` in this call, as that would not be an ensemble.
-If you want to load ``iter-*`` you are initalizing an *ensemble set*, see below.
+When you initialize single ensembles, ensure you do not mix ``iter-3`` with ``iter-*``, where the latter only makes sense when you initialize an *EnsembleSet*, see below.

 When doing this, only rudimentary loading of the ensemble is performed, like loading ``STATUS`` and ``parameters.txt``.
 It is the intention